Bsmith1886/Google-Fiber---Google-Business-Int-Case-Study/README.md

 # Google-Fiber---Google-Business-Int-Case-Study

-This is the project I completed as a part of the Google Business Intelligence Certificate.
+This is the project I completed as part of the Google Business Intelligence Certificate.

 ## Case Study Overview

-The Google Fiber customer service team’s goal is to determine how often customers are calling customer support after their first inquiry; this will help leadership understand how effectively the team is able to answer customer questions the first time.
-The dashboard you create should demonstrate an understanding of this goal and provide your stakeholders with insights about repeat caller volumes in different markets and the types of problems they represent.
+The Google Fiber customer service team’s goal is to determine how often customers are calling customer support after their first inquiry.
+This analysis will help leadership understand how effectively the team is answering customer questions on the first attempt.
+The dashboard you create should demonstrate an understanding of this goal and provide stakeholders with insights about repeat caller volumes in different markets and the types of problems they represent.

 As part of the interview process, you have been asked to create a dashboard that will:

-* Help them understand how often customers are calling customer support after their first inquiry; this will help leadership understand how effectively the team is able to answer customer questions the first time
+* Help them understand how often customers are calling customer support after their first inquiry.
+This will assist leadership in assessing how effectively the team resolves customer questions on the first attempt.

-* Provide insights into the types of customer issues that seem to generate more repeat calls
+* Provide insights into the types of customer issues that seem to generate more repeat calls.

-* Explore repeat caller trends in the three different market cities
+* Explore repeat caller trends in the three different market cities.

-* Design charts so that stakeholders can view trends by week, month and year.
+* Design charts so that stakeholders can view trends by week, month, and year.

 ## Data

-Data was provided in the form of 3 CSV files.
-All 3 files had an identical format so no cleaning was necessary before loading them into tableau.
+The data was provided in the form of three CSV files.
+All three files had an identical format, so no cleaning was necessary before loading them into Tableau.

-The files contained data about the number of initial contacts to the Company's customer service team as well as the number of repeat contacts over a 7 day period following the first contact.
-A repeat contact is defined as any customer that called the customer service team more than once in a 7 day period following their initial contact.
+The files contained information about the number of initial contacts to the company's customer service team, as well as the number of repeat contacts over a seven-day period following the first contact.
+A repeat contact is defined as any customer who called the customer service team more than once within a seven-day period after their initial contact.
 The data was structured as follows:

 <img width="479" alt="image" src="https://github.com/user-attachments/assets/eac4cefa-8357-420b-8904-d08f16770058" />